 As you drive this scenic byway, be sure to look out for some of the highlights.
 Stop by the famous Ben and Jerry’s Factory in Waterbury for a behind-the-scenes ice cream-making tour.

-Further north, the Stowe Mountain Village is the quintessential Vermont mountain town.
-For a truly special adventure, head to Eden and visit Eden Dog Sledding, where you can mush with their free-running pack – an experience available year round.
+Further north, Stowe Mountain Village is the quintessential Vermont mountain town.
+For a truly special adventure, head to Eden and visit Eden Dog Sledding, where you can mush with their free-running pack.
+This experience is available year-round.
 I’ve done this myself, and it’s an experience you’ll never forget.

 New England Fall Road Trip Changing Leaves from Shores of Lake Champlain